Our Lady of Trakai: Description

 The icon depicts the Virgin Mary, with her right hand supporting baby Jesus sitting on her lap, while her left holds a branch with three flowers.

 Gothic and Renaissance elements are visible in the icon.
-It combines old with new iconography, inspired by European art forms.
+It combines old and new iconography, inspired by European art forms.

-The icon, which Lithuanian researchers believe is from Belarus, is determined by a bright light color, soft shapes and the specificity of facial features.
-The depiction of individual traits is so specific, and the sensitivity of the living body texture is so sincere, that the image is more like a portrait than an icon.
+The icon is defined by its bright light color, soft shapes and the specificity of the facial features.
+The depiction of individual traits is so specific, and the sensitivity of the living body texture so sincere, that the image is more akin to a portrait than an icon.